 8. Lack Of Exercise And Healthy Diet

-However, if you take adequate intake of vitamins, minerals, and nutrients to nourish your hair follicles and strength your tresses, you can prevent hair loss and promote healthy hair growth.
+However, if you take adequate intake of vitamins, minerals, and nutrients to nourish your hair follicles and strengthen your tresses, you can prevent hair loss and promote healthy hair growth.
 Also, keeping your mind as healthy as your body does great wonders for your hair.

 9. Dry Hair And Scalp

 Prolonged dryness of your scalp also leads to the development of infections that cause patchy hair loss.
-Therefore, you need to moisturize your hair with natural products and methods to promote healthy growth of your locks.
+Therefore, you need to moisturize your hair with natural products and methods to promote healthy hair growth.

 10. Thyroid Problems

 Irregularities in the production of hormones by the thyroid gland can also have a negative impact on your hair (9).
 Both hypothyroidism and hyperthyroidismi XOverproduction of a hormone by the thyroid glands that speeds up the metabolism and causes weight loss or irritability. can affect hair growth as they affect your body’s functionality and metabolism, thereby causing hair thinning and hair fall.

 Hormonal imbalances after childbirth often result in what is known as postpartum hair loss (10).
 A healthy diet, regular exercise, and intake of additional nutritional supplements are necessary to minimize postpartum hair loss.

 12. Poor Hair Care Regimen

 An improper hair care regimen can have a major negative impact on your hair growth (2).
 Excessive styling, inadequate washing and conditioning, use of chemical products, inefficient hair care tools, and hair damaging accessories indicate a substandard hair care routine, which needs to be changed as soon as possible if you want thick, long, and healthy hair.